 The memo has some very interesting language.
 It reads (in part):

 “Agencies should develop a shared understanding with employee representatives on how the pre-decisional process can best be utilized for their workplace.
 Generally, agencies should begin the pre-decisional process as soon as possible after they determine that some decision or action is needed to address a particular issue or problem.
 Pre-decisional discussions, by their nature, should be conducted confidentially among the parties to the discussions.
 This confidentiality is an essential ingredient in building the environment of mutual trust and respect necessary for the honest exchange of views and collaboration.
 Ultimately, the goal is to allow employees, through their elected labor representatives, to have meaningful input which results in better quality decision-making, more support for decisions, and timelier implementation.”
-(My emphasis)

 So, the Obama labor relations Executive Order directed labor-management dealings will be out of public scrutiny or, for that matter, of many of the employees (or others) who are to be affected.